We're Not Dressing: Reception

 Mordaunt Hall of The New York Times wrote, "This musical tale appears to have been inspired to a certain extent by the Barrie play "The Admirable Crichton," but it is merely a fluffy bundle of laughter and chansons d'amour ...
 It has all the plausibility and romantic flavor of the average musical comedy.
 It is nicely photographed and cleverly directed, the sort of thing that, while it may have too many moaning melodies, is invariably diverting."

 Variety commented, " ...
 Where it's light and familiar on the story it's heavy on sturdy croonology by Bing Crosby, who makes the footage a vocal delight ...
-All in all a cinch audience picture—any audience… The vocalizing is all Crosby's.
-While he may be crooning constantly he does it so well (and not too implausibly because he is discovered as a naturally singing desk washer) that it's forgivable.
+All in all a cinch audience picture—any audience...
+The vocalizing is all Crosby's.
+While he may be crooning constantly he does it so well (and not too implausibly because he is discovered as a naturally singing deck washer) that it's forgivable.
 What's more, a little effective business is introduced with the bear, who responds only to the 'May I?' song ...
 Crosby himself is most of the picture.
 He screens his best and sings better."